Feeds:

 Through implementation of nefarious methods ably outlined in the book by Naomi Klein, “The Shock Doctrine,” we see the current Government – through the printing press and computerized money creation and other means – gobbling up major institutions and industries of the American economy and culture; effectively owning the means of production, distribution and consumption.
 Any Totalitarian dictator would be proud of the “progress” made in this direction.

-The rugged individualism, borne of necessity or design, which created an American humanistic ideal for the world, is eroding faster than ever imagined.
+The rugged individualism, whether born of necessity or design, which created an American humanistic ideal for the world, is eroding faster than ever imagined.
 And the movement toward the European model of paternalism and state socialism has become a fact and a way of life in our country.
 Both of these “new ideas” are promoted as humanitarian progress and “for the good of all.”
 But giving away our “inalienable rights” as if they were Halloween candy has become “normal.”
 Demanding that the Government do it all for us is the byword.
 Freedoms once considered sacred and inviolable are thrown away and discarded like yesterday’s trash.

 In other articles, I have written, “the price of freedom is never too great when the cost of indifference is so dear.”
 Freedom is the bedrock on which this country was founded.
 It is now and has been since inception, the guidon for people of the world.
-It is what is wanted at any cost and it’s need is without question.
+It is what is wanted at any cost and its need is without question.

 Although the spark of freedom can be smothered, it can never fully be extinguished.
 It is always lying there dormant, waiting to come back to life in spite of all attempts to dominate or eradicate it.
 It cannot be killed.
 There is nothing that is stronger.
 For freedom is an idea.
 It can cut through a ten-inch inch armor plate as if it weren’t there; it knows no boundary; it is not limited by physical barriers; it is, in fact, not subject to the limitations of the physical universe in any way.